georgematheos/vs-app-backend/storage-formats.md

 * `visitorUsername`: string (the username of the visitor who issued the request)
 * `hostUsername`: string (the username of the host the visitor is requesting to get Vs with)
 * `_id`

+### vs-request-blocks
+Vs request blocks are stored in the exact same format as approved-visitor-addition-blocks.